AppFair/appfair.github.io/index.md

   7. Return to the **`Actions`** tab and wait for the "_Fork Apply_" workflow run to complete.
 It should take under 10 minutes.
   8. Select the **`Pull Requests`** tab, then hit the **New Pull Request** button.
 On the next page, hit the **Create Pull Request** button.
 The `Title` field must be the name and version of the app (e.g., "My App Name 0.0.1").
 The body can be left empty.
 Hit the **Create Pull Request** button.
   9. On the new pull request page page, select the _`Checks`_ sub-tab and wait for the "_Integrate Release_" workflow to complete successfully, which should take around 10 minutes.
+  10. Your app will soon be listed in the [recent apps](https://www.appfair.net/fairapps-macos) catalog, indicating that it has been published successfully.

 Congratulations: you now have your very own native app published on the App Fair!
 It just has a generic icon, and it doesn't do much of anything (since you haven't written written any code yet), but it is your's to develop, maintain, and share with the world.